Information included here may be helpful as you plan your visit.

 Parking and Special Needs

-Drop Off and Shuttle: Elderly guests or those guests with limited mobility can be dropped off in the circle driveway in front of Cameron Indoor Stadium.
+Drop Off and Shuttle: Elderly guests or those guests with limited mobility can be dropped off in the circle driveway in front of Cameron Indoor Stadium, but you will need to request access if you have not already done so and receive a Whitford Lot parking pass.
+(Email firstname.lastname@example.org for access by May 5.)
 After the ceremony, those guests may use the provided shuttle to get from Cameron Indoor Stadium to The Fuqua School of Business for the reception.
 The shuttle will also be available after the reception to take guests with limited mobility back to the designated parking lots.

 Sunday's ceremony will take place in Wallace Wade Stadium.
 Uniformed University personnel will be available throughout the campus to assist with parking.
 Suggested parking lots include: Whitford Drive, Science Drive, Highway 751, Green Zone (along Frank Bassett Drive), and Wannamaker.
 Accessible drop-off areas for individuals with disabilities can be found at the Wallace Wade North Gate (Whitford Drive to Cameron Indoor Stadium), and Wallace Wade East Gate (Wannamaker drive behind indoor tennis venue).
 Golf carts will also be available in the parking lots to assist with transport.